WICG/compression-dictionary-transport/README.md

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
-* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: &lt;path>` response header
+* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: <path>` response header
 * The browser takes note of that, and saves that response to a special dictionary cache for that path and that [request destination](https://fetch.spec.whatwg.org/#concept-request-destination).
 That cache would be triple-key partitioned.
 * The next time the browser fetches a resource from said path and destination, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
     * SHA-256 hashes are long.
 Their hex representation would be 64 bytes, and we can base64 them to be ~42 (I think).
 We can't afford to send many hashes for both performance and privacy reasons.